yesolakweon/yesolakweon.github.io/_pages/research.md

 ### Peer-reviewed Articles

 <dl>
 Forthcoming.
-"What Money Can Buy: Perceived Economic Security in China" with Byeonghwa Choi.
+"What Money Can Buy: Perceived Economic Security in China" with ByeongHwa Choi.
 The Journal of Contemporary China.
 </dl>

 <dl>